Johnny Depp testifies Heard attacked him, he never hit back - NewsBreak

 Depp said he began to write on the walls in his own blood to recount lies in which he had caught Heard.

 Depp told hospital doctors he had injured himself, and contemporaneous text messages introduced as evidence refer to Depp injuring himself.
 Depp testified he lied about the cause of the injury to protect her.
-Heard's lawyers have said the laws of physics don't support Depp's story and they will introduce evidence to prove that.
+In opening statements, Heard's lawyers said the laws of physics do not support Depp's story and they will introduce evidence to prove that.

 Depp also gave a graphic description of a final fight as the couple drifted toward divorce, accusing Heard and her friends of pretending that he was assaulting her.
 Soon after, Heard sought a restraining order and was photographed with marks on her face.